joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/05/arts/television/netflix-expiring-march.html?searchResultPosition=3

 **Tony Hendra, a Multiplatform Humorist, Is Dead at 79**\
-`He took his British brand of satire to nightclubs, TV, film (“Spinal Tap”) and National Lampoon.
+`He took his British brand of satire to nightclubs, TV, film (“This Is Spinal Tap”) and National Lampoon.
 But a memoir led to a sex-abuse accusation.`\
 https://nytimes.com/2021/03/05/arts/television/tony-hendra-dead.html?searchResultPosition=4

 **Top Women’s Hockey Players Renew Their Olympic Journey**\